wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 == Changelog ==

+= 1.8.7 =
+- Fixed a bug where a new affiliate account could not be manually approved from the affiliates menu.

 = 1.8.6 =
 - Deleting an affiliate record will also delete the WordPress user account associated with it.